 No matter how small or innocent it may seem the Police would rather you called at the time and not later!

-We have had complaints from the owners of Culcreuch Castle regards the amount of dog faeces left on the drive and surrounding ground or left behind in bags.
-If you use the grounds of the castle for walking your dog please respect the grounds, other walkers and hotel guests by removing any dog waste.
-Similarly if you use the sports centre area for exercising your dogs please remove any faeces.
-Waste bins are provided at various locations within the area.
+We have had complaints from the owners of Culcreuch Castle, the Sports centre and Comunity Garden regards the amount of dog faeces left on surrounding ground or left behind in bags.
+If you use the grounds of the castle or the area around the Sports center or area close to or in the community garden for walking your dog please respect the grounds, other walkers, hotel guests and users of the Sports center or community garden by removing any dog waste, bins are avaibale in multiple locations.
+If you employ the services of a dog walker please ensure they remove any faeces.